 Michele’s Granola’s pumpkin spice blend: Local granola guru Michele Tsucalas got her start by pedaling crunchy concoctions at area farmers’ markets, and now, she’s created a flavor inspired by the markets’ annual fall harvest.
 Among the many varieties that Timonium-based Michele’s Granola whips up for the chillier months is a pumpkin spice blend that fuses golden flax, pumpkin seeds, pecans, and pumpkin pie spices.
 In addition to the year-round 32nd Street Farmers’ Market, Michele’s Granola is sold at retailers including Whole Foods Market, MOM’s Organic Market, and Wegmans.
 Multiple locations including 3201 Barclay St.

-Miss Shirley’s pumpkin cheesecake French toast: Chef Brigitte Bledsoe is always coming up with creative spins on classic brunch dishes at Miss Shirley’s, and as the leaves begin to change, she typically brings back the cafe’s signature pumpkin cheesecake French toast.
-Stuffed with a mixture of cream cheese, pumpkin puree, brown sugar, cinnamon, and vanilla extract, the thick brioche French toast is topped with pecans and mini marshmallows, dusted with powdered sugar, and plated with a hefty dollop of whipped cream.
+Miss Shirley’s pumpkin bread pudding: Chef Brigitte Bledsoe is always coming up with creative spins on classics dishes at Miss Shirley’s, and as the leaves begin to change, she typically brings back the cafe’s signature pumpkin offerings.
+This year, try the decadent pumpkin bread pudding layered with cream cheese, topped with a scoop of Taharka Bros. vanilla ice cream, and garnished with cinnamon and powdered sugar.
 Multiple locations including 1 Park Place, Annapolis, 410-268-5171

 Atwater’s pumpkin lattes: Not only does Atwater’s serve up some standout soups and sandwiches, but the local farm-to-table chain also offers a slew of fall-inspired takeaway items and coffees this time of year.
 In addition to desserts like pumpkin bites and pies, the cafe features a warm pumpkin latte using a homemade syrup made with roasted pumpkins and a blend of spices.
 Multiple locations including 3601 Boston St., 667-309-7146